Meet the Ensemble

-Linda Rice Beck, soprano, also sings and plays handbells at First Presbyterian.
-A published composer and ASCAP member, Linda's music has been commissioned and performed by community, university and church choirs across the US and in Europe.
+Linda Rice Beck, soprano, also sings and plays handbells at First Presbyterian of Santa Fe.
+She is a published composer and ASCAP member, and her music has been commissioned and performed by community, university and church choirs across the United States and in Europe.
 She was honored to be the Ensemble's commissioned composer in 2008 and 2014.

 , alto, joined the Ensemble in 2006.
 An abstract painter, she is the curator of themed shows and special events at Jay Etkin Gallery in Memphis.
 Mickey is opening a new art studio and workshop near Abiquiú, NM.
 You can see her work at www. mickeybond.com.

-Barbara Doern Drew, soprano, is celebrating her 35th season with the Ensemble—such a milestone!
-Along with singing, she is passionate about her transformational tarot-reading practice, writing and editing spiritual material, and co-teaching with her husband, Walter, their “Creative Aging: Embracing Life with Passion, Purpose and Possibility” courses and workshops.
+Barbara Doern Drew, soprano, celebrates her 35th season with the Ensemble and feels blessed to sing with this dedicated, talented group of women.
+Other passions include her tarot practice, writing and editing spiritual material, and co-teaching with her husband, Walter, their “Creative Aging: Embracing Life with Passion, Purpose and Possibility” courses and workshops.